grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 * Change ALLOWED_HOSTS to be a list of hosts that the server will be accessible from (e.g. ``ALLOWED_HOSTS=['crypt.grahamgilbert.dev']``

+## Using with MySQL
+In order to use Crypt-Server with MySQL, you need to configure it to connect to a MySQL server instead of the default sqlite3.
+To do this, locate the DATABASES section of settings.py, and change ENGINE to 'django.db.backends.mysql'.
+Set the NAME as the database name, USER and PASSWORD to your user and password, and either leave HOST as blank for localhost or insert an IP or hostname of your MySQL server.

 ###More Setup
 We need to use Django's manage.py to initialise the app's database and create an admin user.
 Running the syncdb command will ask you to create